-Scoliosis patients have double-jointed necks.
+Scoliosis patients have large degrees of instability.
 If not treated appropriately, this hypermobility renders the joints unstable and puts them in danger of injury and dislocation.
 In scoliosis-specific adjustments, there is no twisting or turning of the neck.
 The neck and other joints of the body are adjusted with precise mechanical adjusting equipment for scoliosis-specific modifications.

 The first step in regaining proper spine curves is to recenter the head.
 An adjustment tool is used to provide precise but moderate forces into the bones of the neck while the patient is sitting up.
 The neck is coaxed into the proper position by these pressures.
 Depending on the three-dimensional measurements of the spine obtained from x-rays, adjustments to the back and hips may be made.